brunofpereira/docker-wordpress/README.md

 - Docker compose

 ## Credits
-This little project was inspired by https://docs.docker.com/samples/wordpress/
+This little repository was inspired by https://docs.docker.com/samples/wordpress/